-A surprising number of foods contain alcohol.
+Surprisingly, a number of foods contain alcohol.
 However, the amount is usually quite low.
-You might also like to visit Alcohol in Cough Medicine and Other Over-the-Counter Medications.
+You also might like to visit Alcohol in Cough Medicine and Other Over-the-Counter Medications.

 - Our Body Makes Alcohol

 All fermented foods such as yogurt and baked goods (bread, rolls, etc.) contain alcohol.
 But so do fruits and fruit juices.
 And alcohol levels are higher as the fruit ripens or as time passes before the fruit juice is consumed.

 Non-alcoholic beverages in the US must contain less than 1/2 of one percent alcohol by volume.
 However, in the UK, a de-alcoholised” beverage is 1/5 of one percent or less alcohol.